petermoorey/petermoorey.github.io/_posts/2025-09-30-dangling-dns.markdown

 ## Introduction: The Unseen Risk in DNS

-DNS (Domain Name System) enables users reach your applications and services.
+DNS (Domain Name System) enables users reach applications and services.
 It translates human‑friendly names into the addresses computers use.
 If DNS records are not kept up to date, they can become a serious liability.
 One of the most overlooked issues is the presence of dangling DNS records.

 A dangling DNS record is an entry that points to a resource that no longer exists or is no longer under your control.
 These records are not just clutter; they are a real security risk.
 Attackers actively look for them, and if they find one, they can hijack your subdomain, impersonate your services, capture cookies, and launch phishing or malware campaigns.